How to Buy a Valorant Account Safely in 2026

 In practice, the most common problem buyers face is not a ban for the act of purchasing.
 It is account recovery, where the original owner uses old email or payment records to reclaim the account after the sale.
 The way to reduce risk is to buy through a marketplace that screens sellers, to take full control of the account's credentials immediately, and to avoid behavior that triggers automated detection (botting, real-money trading, credential sharing).

-No seller can promise that an account will never be actioned.
+No seller can promise that an account will never be restricted, suspended, or banned.
 Anyone who guarantees a "100% ban-proof" account is misrepresenting how Riot's systems work.

 How to protect yourself: a buyer's checklist